Chronis07/Tyndall-Effect/README.md

 ## Approach

-The approach taken to accomplish this is to implement Ray marching over the ray tracing method taught in this semester.
+The approach taken to accomplish this is to implement Ray marching over the ray tracing method.
 The ray tracer is used to recreate the silhouette of the window on the floor.
 Then Ray marching is used to generate the God rays from a point light source through the window.